joshimitsu81/ShakePoke/README.md

 ## Installation
  - Extract the .class files and test_poke.json file to a working directory.
- - Add the external library to your java runtime classpath: gson-2.8.6.jar.
+ - Add the external library to your java runtime CLASSPATH: gson-2.8.6.jar.
- - If using the class files, the Building step below is not needed.
+ - If using the .class files, the Building step below is not needed.

 ## Building
  - **Prerequisite:** *Use OpenJDK 14 or newer.*
- - Add the external library to your java build classpath: gson-2.8.6.jar.
+ - Add the external library to your java build CLASSPATH: gson-2.8.6.jar.
  - Compile the java source files in order:
   - Shakespokev2.java
   - Shakespokev2Test.java